-Under the strategic guidance of Amanat following its acquiinvestments in marketing and advertising initiatives to elevate sition, HDC is poised to explore diverse avenues for growth HDC's brand awareness.
-From a corporate finance standpoint, throughout the broader GCC market while concurrently HDC is actively engaged in the evaluation and enhancement of advancing its existing service portfolio.
-At the core of its corits financial reporting systems, policies, and capabilities, with porate strategy is a dedicated effort to assess and implement a keen focus on determining the optimal capital structure to both organic and inorganic initiatives to strengthen market facilitate growth and maximize shareholder returns.
-In tanpresence in KSA and across the GCC region.
-This strategic videm, on the corporate governance front, the company is dilsion encompasses the consideration of potential partnerships igently reviewing and reinforcing standard operating policies to introduce innovative service lines, coupled with substantial and procedures in alignment with best practices.
+investments in marketing and advertising initiatives to elevate sition, HDC is poised to explore diverse avenues for growth HDC's brand awareness.
+From a corporate finance standpoint, HDC is actively engaged in the evaluation and enhancement of its financial reporting systems, policies, and capabilities, with a keen focus on determining the optimal capital structure to both organic and inorganic initiatives to strengthen market facilitate growth and maximize shareholder returns.
+In tandem, on the corporate governance front, the company is diligently reviewing and reinforcing standard operating policies